 - Provide psycho-social support through Student Services and First Peoples' House dedicated supports

-With the support of funding from the Ministère de l'Enseignement superieur et de la science (MELS) during recent years plus internal pilot-study grants from McGill University, the Aboriginal Affairs Work Group (AAWG) at McGill made important progress in supporting Increased Access for First Nations, Inuit and Métis Students (Aboriginal Affairs Achievements (2007-2013)).
-Following presentations of the AAWG's achievements within the University and with the Aboriginal community Focus Group, the Aboriginal Affairs Work Group then reflected on the overall direction, evolution, scope and nature of Aboriginal Affairs at McGill for the next five years.
+During recent years, with the support of funding from the Ministère de l'Enseignement superieur et de la science (MELS) and internal pilot-study grants from McGill University, the AAWG has made important progress in supporting increased access for First Nations, Inuit and Métis Students.
+Following presentations of the IAWG's achievements to University members and to an Aboriginal community focus group, the IAWG reflected on the overall direction, evolution, scope and nature of their mandate at McGill.

-McGill University's commitment to First Nations, Inuit and Métis student representation in the undergraduate and graduate cohort will be apparent through our actions, student enrolment, academic programs, student support, student success and community engagement.
-How?
+McGill University's commitment to First Nations, Inuit and Métis student representation in the undergraduate and graduate cohort will be apparent through the IAWG's actions in the areas of:

-The AAWG will report annually on plans, progress and outcomes in each of the areas of activity, referring to the measurable objectives outlined above.
+The IAWG will report annually on plans, progress and outcomes in each of the areas of activity, referring to the measurable program objectives outlined above.